mayankudapurkar/CampusSwap-Campus-Marketplace/README.md

-# 🎓 CampusMarket — MERN Stack Student Marketplace
+# 🎓 CampusSwap — MERN Stack Student Marketplace

 A full-featured campus marketplace where college students can **buy, sell, and exchange** used academic resources.
 Built with MongoDB, Express, React, and Node.js.